- Mean reversion in trading assumes that key measures like asset prices and return volatility tend to return to their historical averages over time.

 What is the best timeframe for mean reversion?

-The best timeframe for mean reversion trading can vary depending on the market and the specific asset.
+The best timeframe for mean reversion trading varies depending on the market and the specific asset.
 However, it is commonly applied to shorter timeframes such as daily or hourly charts.
 This is because mean reversion seeks to exploit short-term fluctuations in price, and these periods are long enough to establish a reliable mean but short enough to allow for frequent trading opportunities.
-Furthermore, upon using the mean reversion strategy, it is advisable to utilize multiple timeframe analyses.
+Furthermore, when using the mean reversion strategy, it is advisable to utilize multiple timeframe analyses.